mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 ## The Goal of Spatialization

-After going through all these lengthy explanations you may be wondering what's the actual outcome of this?
+After going through all these lengthy explanations, you may be wondering what's the actual outcome of this?
 After all, there are commercially available spatializers, with no-hassle setup, with head tracking, etc. Are there any benefits besides learning more about how the human auditory system works?
 I've